mohsinulhaq/react-popper-tooltip/README.md

 - `closeOnTriggerHidden: boolean`, defaults to `false`

 Whether to close the tooltip when its trigger is out of boundary.

+- `closeOnTriggerMouseDown: boolean`, defaults to `false`

+If `true`, a mousedown event on the trigger element closes the tooltip.
+Does not apply when the tooltip is triggered by click or right-click.

 - `delayHide: number`, defaults to `0`